-Appendix B.1.
-Computing Leaf Mass per Area
+685 Appendix B.1.
+Computing of Leaf Mass per Area

-The Leaf Mass per Area (LMA) is a leaf-level trait defined as the mass per unit area of leaves (g/m2).
-LMA varies both in time during leaf growth and in space: leaf mass gain is indeed favored by local irradiance, resulting in an exponentially decreasing distribution of LMA across the canopy from top to bottom.
-This section describes how the spatial variation of LMA is accounted in PDG-Arena.

-In the CASTANEA model, which assumes that the stand is homogeneous and monospecific, the LMA
+The Leaf Mass per Area (LMA) is a key physiological parameter defining leaf-level trait defined as the mass per unit area of leaves (g/m2).
+LMA varies both in time during leaf growth and in space: leaf mass gain is indeed favored by the light levellocal irradiance, resulting in an exponentially decreasing distribution of LMA across the canopy from top to bottom.
+In the CASTANEA model, which assumes that the stand is homogeneous and monospecific, the LMA decay follows an exponential distribution according to an attenuation coefficient kLMA for each species: follows a exponentially decreasing function (Davi et al., 2008a):